Flag of Quebec

-The flag of Quebec (drapeau du Québec), called the Fleurdelisé in French, represents the Canadian province of Quebec.
+The flag of Quebec (drapeau du Québec), called the Fleurdelisé in French (/fr/), represents the Canadian province of Quebec.
 It consists of a white cross on a blue background, with four white fleurs-de-lis.

 It was the first provincial flag officially adopted in Canada and was originally shown on January 21, 1948, at the Parliament Building in Quebec City, during the administration of Maurice Duplessis.
 Legislation governing its usage was enacted on March 9, 1950.
 Quebec's Flag Day (January 21) commemorates its adoption each year, although for some time it was celebrated in May.

 Status

 Article 2 of the Act respecting the flag and emblems of Québec confers the status of national emblem (emblème national) on the flag of Quebec.